 Before long, friction had tangible consequences for agribusiness.
 In the middle of last year, JBS, the world's largest meat processor, was removed from the portfolio of Finland’s Nordea Asset Management, which controls a fund of 220 billion euros.
 JBS’ lack of commitment to sustainability was cited as a decisive factor.

-was the best decade for Brazilian agribusiness
+was the second best year for Brazilian agribusiness in a decade

 The crisis has led to the announcement of sustainability programmes by some large companies.
 All the same, momentary downturns mattered little to the sector.
 With extraordinary exports, the favourable market environment muffled all other noise.
 2020 was the second best of the decade for Brazilian agribusiness.

 "The agricultural business environment is the best in history.
 I've worked with soybeans for 32 years and never experienced a similar situation," says Bartolomeu Braz Pereira, president of the Brazilian Association of Soybean Producers (Aprosoja).
 "The president always listens to us and we are very much in tune."